The Dog Bite Lawyers of Abel Law Firm

 - The estimated cost of future doctor’s appointments, surgery, physical therapy, and other treatment needed

-- Whether permanent impairment or disability resulted from the injury
+- Whether permanent impairment or disability resulting from the injury

 - The amount of available insurance coverage